ignacio-flores/top-incomes-chile/README.md

 # top-incomes-chile
-Data and codes behind our paper: "Top Incomes in Chile: A Historical Perspective of Income Inequality (1964-2017)"
+Data and codes behind our paper: "Top Incomes in Chile: A Historical Perspective of Income Inequality (1964-2017)", published in the Review of Income and Wealth.

 All the tables and figures that are presented in our paper